-SYNTHESYS+ will produce tools and methods that will develop methods of collections digitisation, digitisation workflows, and collections access.
-You can find out more about our three strands of research below.
+SYNTHESYS+ has produced tools and methods that develop methods of collections digitisation, digitisation workflows, and collections access.
+You can find out more about our three strands of research below and the outputs here.

 We will develop an integrated system to support loans, visits, applications for Access, and track outputs.
 This is primarily a software development, data architecture, and standards implementation task.

 This will rebuild the current SYNTHESYS Access request system and expand it to support ‘collection on demand’ requests, institutional visitors and ultimately be constructed with a view to supporting institutional loans.
 We will adopt a microservices approach to facilitate long term integration with institutional collections management processes and standards (e.g. SPECTRUM) with the aim of transitioning user Access requests over to this system toward the final calls for SYNTHESYS+.